jmusiel/gemnet_oc/README.md

 # gemnet_oc
-private copy of gemnet_oc model to integrate with the ocp package for various research purposes
+personal gemnet_oc model implementation to integrate with the ocp package for various research purposes

+currently out of date